 Why Encapsulate Your Crawl Space?

-The condition of your crawl space plays a critical part in your home’s comfort and indoor air quality.
-Left unimproved, a crawl space along Maryland’s Eastern Shore can leak humidity and odors into your living space—air that’s not only unpleasant, but also unhealthy.
+The condition of your crawl space plays a critical part in your home’s indoor air quality and comfort.
+Left unimproved, a crawl space along Maryland’s Eastern Shore can leak humidity and odors into your living space—air that’s not only unpleasant, but also unhealthy and unsafe.
 It will also allow heated and cooled air to escape, wasting energy and hiking up utility bills.

 The team at Total Home Performance will inspect your crawl space for possible bulk water problems, combustion appliance issues, and pests before we begin making any improvements.
 If any of these exist, we will help you address them before encapsulation for the safest and most effective solution.
 Once encapsulated, your crawl space will maintain a more even temperature relative to the ground and your home, controlling humidity and improving indoor air quality while decreasing your energy consumption.